We all know that dogs like to share everything with their owners, including (and perhaps especially) food.

 What Are the Health Benefits of Sunflower Seeds?

 Sunflower seeds are highly beneficial to the health of both dogs and humans.
-They’re packed with protein, fiber and healthy fats, a well as vitamins and minerals like B vitamins, vitamin E, magnesium, copper, manganese, selenium, folate and phosphorus.
+They’re packed with protein, fiber, and healthy fats, as well as vitamins and minerals like B vitamins, vitamin E, magnesium, copper, manganese, selenium, folate, and phosphorus.

-On top of that, sunflower seeds can help make your dog’s coat glossy and full, and even heal and prevent itchy dry skin and painful hot spots.
+Sunflower seeds can also help make your dog’s coat glossy and full, and even heal and prevent itchy dry skin and painful hot spots.

 However, if your dog has liver issues, talk to your vet first before feeding him sunflower seeds, as the high copper content can make his liver problems worse.

 How Much Sunflower Seeds Should I Give My Dog?

 While they provide many health benefits, sunflower seeds aren’t an essential part of your dog’s diet and therefore, should only be fed to him in very small quantities.